 FIDH advocates for the full recognition of economic, social and cultural rights (ESCR).
 FIDH conducts investigations on violations of ESCR, such as the right to housing and fundamental rights at work.
 As an active member of the International Coalition

-for the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (ICESCR), it mobilises its network to encourage States to ratify this text which, once adopted, will enable victims to access a recourse mechanism at the UN level.
+for the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (ICESCR), it mobilises its network to encourage States to ratify this text which enables victims to access a recourse mechanism at the UN level.

 At the UN, FIDH closely followed the work of the Special Representative on the issue of human rights and transnational corporations and other business enterprises.
 At the European Union level, FIDH is a member of the European Coalition for Corporate Justice